-This table suggests that different land uses depend upon the kind of access available.
+This table shows that development of different types of land use depends upon the kind of access.
 "Closed" interchanges are intersections of two limitedaccess highways.
 Thus, adjoining land is accessible only by indirect routes.
 "Partial" interchanges serve on-and-off traffic in only one direction.
 "Full" interchanges allow the motorist to leave the freeway in either direction.
-Residential development does not seem to require accessibility at the interchange whereas industrial, governmental and particularly commercial, seem to require immediate access.
+Commercial development seems to be the most dependent upon good access, but industrial or governmental use also depends greatly on ready access.